Last changed 27 days ago.

 Now I used marriage statistics because the divorce rate is so high and well known.
 But common sense could be used to say the strength or absence of some or most of those same relationship skills would affect so many kinds of relationships, including friendships and significant others.

-But let me give you some equally or even more important examples of skills that you may not have thought about much:
+Let me give you some equally or even more important examples of skills that you may not have thought much about.

 Does it almost seem odd that in our society many people openly accept the fact that people have to work hard to learn to be a good doctor, lawyer, or any other skilled job, but those same people may not advocate that unless you were brought up in a loving, nurturing family that also taught you relationship skills; you would have to do the work to learn these skills?

-How do we know how to best raise a child?
-Or how do we know how to have a deep (intimate) loving relationship with those we love?
-Or how do we know how to have long lasting intimate friendships where we feel comfortable enough to talk about personal situations?
-Or how do we know the value of being considerate or honest to others?
-Or how do we know the value of treating people fairly, and lovingly?
-Or how do we know how to express feelings in a healthy way to resolve conflict?
-Or how do we know about feelings?
-Or how do we learn to be loving or happy?
+How do we know how the best way to raise a child?
+How do we know how to have a deep (intimate) loving relationship with those we love?
+How do we know how to have long lasting intimate friendships where we feel comfortable enough to talk about personal situations?
+How do we know the value of being considerate or honest to others?
+How do we know the value of treating people fairly, and lovingly?
+How do we know how to express feelings in a healthy way to resolve conflict?
+How do we know about feelings?
 Isn't the simple answer that all of these skills must be learned?

 The point is, if you were not taught in school; there are potentially four ways to learn these valuable life skills:

 1) Your parents or caregivers (often primary role models) could teach you.

 2) You could learn from other "role models."